ZIMMY66/springboot__LEARNING/README.md

-# springboot__LEARNING
-THE BASICS OF SPRINGBOOT LEARNING DONE WITH THE BASICS
-# 🌱 Spring Boot Learning Journey
+# 🚀 Spring Boot Learning Journey

-Welcome to my Spring Boot Learning Repository!
+Welcome to my **Spring Boot Learning Repository**!

-This repository contains my daily progress while learning Spring Boot from scratch.
-Instead of only completing tutorials, I am building concepts step by step, practicing every topic, testing APIs with Postman, and maintaining daily GitHub commits.
+This repository documents my day-by-day journey of learning **Spring Boot**, **Backend Development**, and **Java**.
+Instead of only watching tutorials, I practice every concept by writing code, testing APIs using Postman, maintaining daily GitHub commits, and documenting everything I learn.

+The goal of this repository is to build a strong backend development foundation before moving on to real-world projects.

 ---